 Greg Bicouvaris has a strong bond to family and friends.
 He was very close to his mother and father.
 His father, Jim Bicouvaris, was a big influence on him in sports as well as developing a great consistency in work and being a gentleman.
 Greg and his father shared a passion for Ohio State football and they had the pleasure to meet the former football coach Woody Hayes, in 1986.
 Jim Bicouvaris was an outstanding insurance agent for 40 years.
 Greg's mother, Dr. Mary V. Bicouvaris was a great source for Greg in all aspects of his life including his education.
 Dr. Mary V. Bicouvaris was an educator at the middle school, high school, and collegiate level for 38 years.
 She was the 1988 Virginia Teacher of the Year and the 1989 National Teacher of the Year.
 Greg's mother and father were married for 38 years.
 Greg has an Annual Tennis Tournament in honor of his mother and father each year since 2001.

 Greg's sister is an educator and has been a Stage Manager at college football, college basketball, lacrosse, high school basketball, NFL, MLB, and MLS Soccer games in the mid-atlantic area.
 Greg is a proud uncle of his sister's daughter and her husband.
 In 2005 he became a godfather.
 Greg is a member of the Ahepa and the Greek Orthodox Church (Saints Constantine & Helen).
 Greg served on the parish council from 2007-10 and was vice president from 2008-10.
-Greg is on the Parish Council for 2017 and 2018 and is currently the Vice President.
-Greg is also a board member of the Peninsula Sports Club.
+Greg is on the Parish Council for 2017 and 2018 and is currently the Vice President and has been a board member of the Peninsula Sports Club.

 Greg has traveled abroad to several countries including Greece, Canada, Mexico, Jamaica, Cayman Islands, Bahamas, Puerto Rico and Costa Rica.
 He enjoys the beach (his favorites in the USA are Virginia Beach, Outer Banks, Myrtle Beach, and Miami Beach), swimming, dining out with family and friends, festivals and movies.
 He was also ranked in the state and mid atlantic area for tennis in 1997.